georgiroussos/MMED_2025/README.md

   - 2nd Model where stages of disease are SI
   - Third more realistic SEI

+**Research Question**
+How do species-specific differences in disease acquisition patterns and rates influence transmission dynamics across catalytic, SI, and SEI epidemiological models?

 **Notes: 23 June**
 - Check google doc
 - Each section needs a writer and a reviewer